 A Qantas Super Constellation aircraft landed in Sydney this afternoon to complete the first round the world flight ever undertaken by an Australian airline.

-A Qantas Super Constellation aircraft landed in Sydney this afternoon to complete the first round the world flight ever undertaken by an Australian airline.
+Background: A Qantas Super Constellation aircraft landed in Sydney this afternoon to complete the first round the world flight ever undertaken by an Australian airline.
 The plane is also claimed to be the first single commercial aircraft to fly right round the world.

 Other airlines use relays of flights on their world services.
 The Qantas plane - the Southern Aurora - left Australia on December the 20th.
 It's covered just over twenty nine thousand miles since then.
 On board was a party of journalists from America, Asia Europe and Australia.
 Because of this, the plane was nicknamed "The Flying Newsroom,"